ge8793/Biome_Public/README.md

 ### - breast cancer study  for Kaitlin Wade, Tim Robinson, and Grace Edmunds

-### - request from Kaitlin

-Hey moose!
-Would it be possible to run those regression analyses between the microbiota and metabolites for the breast cancer paper?
-Well only need three microbiota and I can pick those out if you want but if its easy to just do a loop of everything then we can pick out those results we need.
-I think we decided on the following variables:

 Outcomes: - All metabs

 Exposures: - All microbiota measures (same ones we used for GWAS